 \item Cohort: an observational study carried out to follow a group of people over time to assess the risks and benefits of using a given intervention or medication and to study the evolution and prognosis of diseases.
 Compares the disease incidence in the population using a ratio (relative risk) or a difference (attributable risk). \end{itemize}

-These types of studies have purposes and limitations that need to be addressed by computer scientists during experiments with AI applied to health.
-For example, the health data observed in an Electronic Health Record (EHR) do not record the patient's health events completeness and require specific analyses to circumvent possible research biases.
-Furthermore, these data are subject to different types of systematic errors that reflect the quality of how hospital staff uses the EHR.

-The other designs of epidemiological studies generally do not allow the systematic use of anonymization.
+These types of studies have purposes and limitations that computer scientists need to address during experiments with AI applied to health.
+For example, the health data observed in an Electronic Health Record (EHR) do not record the patient's complete health events and require specific analyses to circumvent possible research biases.
+Furthermore, these data are subject to different types of systematic errors that reflect the quality of how hospital staff use the EHR.
+Other designs of epidemiological studies generally do not allow the systematic use of anonymization.
 Case reports describe isolated cases in detail and do not involve a data-centric analysis.
 Experimental studies (for example, randomized clinical trials) involve prospective follow-up of research subjects.
-Even if measures are taken to preserve the privacy using data preparation, for security reasons related to the participants' health, most of these studies need ways of re-identifying the data subjects, making anonymization an unfeasible alternative.
+Even if measures are taken to preserve privacy using data preparation, for security reasons related to the participants' health, most of these studies need ways of re-identifying the data subjects, making anonymization an unfeasible alternative.